 5G LAN type service may only support the UEs, which are belong to 5G VN group, when the they are located in specific service area.

 In this solution, it is proposed to use LADN mechanism to support the 5G VN group restriction service area.
 AF/NEF may provide the External Group ID, 5G VN group membership information and 5G VN group data to the UDM.
 In the 5G VN group data, the 5G VN group service can be added to show the service area restriction for the 5G LAN type services.

+In this solution the LADN DNN is the same as 5G VN group DNN.

 For LADN mechanism, the AMF is configured with the LADN service area by OAM as defined in TS 23.501.

 When a UE from 5G VN group registers to the 5G network, the AMF retrieve the subscription information from UDM with the 5G VN group data.
-When the AMF find the LADN DNN is the same as the 5G VN group DNN, the AMF should compare the LADN service area and the 5G VN group service area information, to check whether these two areas are the same or not.
+After the AMF get the 5G VN group service area from UDM, the AMF should compare the LADN service area and the 5G VN group service area information, to check whether these two areas are the same or not.
 If there is some overlapping between these two areas, i.e. the same TAs existing in both two areas, the overlapping part area can be decided as the LADN service area and sent to UE.
-If there is no overlapping between these two areas, the AMF may not send the LADN information to UE.
+If there is no overlapping between these two areas, the AMF may send the LADN information to UE with indication that the 5G LAN type service cannot be used even the 5G VN group DNN related PDU session has been establishment.

+Editor’s Note: whether there are other results if there is no overlapping between LADN service area and 5G VN group service area if the DNN are the same, is FFS

 After the UE registration procedure, the UE can get the 5G LADN DNN and related LADN service area.